Written by Ryan McGuine //

 Another source of infrastructure funding is foreign direct investment (FDI) — investments by an individual or firm into enterprises in another country.
-Crucially, FDI that is used to fund infrastructure projects helps attract FDI in other sectors, since transaction costs are a significant deterrent of investment in emerging markets.
+Crucially, FDI that is used to fund infrastructure projects helps attract FDI in other sectors, since transaction costs are a significant deterrent significant deterrent of investment in emerging markets.
 The most common instrument used to implement FDI for infrastructure is the public-private partnership (PPP).
 PPPs account for about 15-20% of all infrastructure finance in emerging markets.
 There are many theoretical benefits to PPPs, but they often remain unrealized.
 In practice, benefits from more effective private management are diminished by excessive regulation driven by rent-seeking by civil serants, and the transactions cost reductions do not always render significant poverty reductions — measures that boost economic growth tend to reduce poverty, but this is not always the case, and can take decades for the effect to become apparent.

 Finally, developing countries can look to national development finance organizations for infrastructure funding.
 Many developed countries fund development projects, including but not limited to infrastructure.
 Mechanisms for doing so range from Chinese banks which implement the policies of the Chinese government using state money, to development finance institutions (DFIs) of Western countries which give loans to private companies investing in emerging markets.
 National development organizations provide approximately 10% of all infrastructure financing in emerging markets.

-In 2013, China launched its Belt and Road Initiative, a $5tn infrastructure spending spree across 64 countries.
+In 2013, China launched its Belt and Road Initiative, a $5 trillion infrastructure spending spree across 64 countries.
 To put the scale of Belt and Road in perspective, by the end of 2014, the China Development Bank and the Export-Import Bank of China had the same amount of outstanding loans as the World Bank and the five leading regional MDBs combined.
 There are many incentives for China to spend huge amounts of state money on development abroad — it will enable the country to export some of its foreign exchange reserves and excess cement and steel capacity, create new opportunities for Chinese businesses, and shore up security concerns in central Asia.
 Chinese development assistance is popular among developing countries because in contrast to many other creditors, China places little or no requirements on financial or government reform in debtor countries.

 America’s chief development finance organ is the Overseas Private Investment Corporation (OPIC).
 Created in 1971, OPIC assists American private companies do business in emerging markets by providing loans to projects that are not commercially viable, insuring against a certain degree of political risk, and supporting private equity funds that invest in new emerging market companies.
 Determining OPIC’s methods outdated and its size tiny, the American Congress passed the BUILD Act in 2018, and it was promptly signed by President Trump.
-The BUILD Act creates the US International Development Finance Corporation (USIDFC), which will be able to invest in equity, provide technical assistance, increase the spending cap from OPIC’s $29bn to $60bn, and act with a preference, rather than a requirement, for US investors.
+The BUILD Act creates the US International Development Finance Corporation (USIDFC), which will be able to invest in equity, provide technical assistance, increase the spending cap from OPIC’s $29 billion to $60 billion, and act with a preference, rather than a requirement, for US investors.